stojankukrika/A2ZCMS/README.md

     password: password_from_install_proces

 -----
+## A2Z CMS features
+* To-do list
+* Custom forms
+* Blog
+* Gallery
+* Pages
+* Website settings
+* Messages

 ## Application Structure

 The structure of this starter site is the same as default Laravel 4 with one exception.
 This starter site adds a `library` folder.
 Which, houses application specific library files.
 The files within library could also be handled within a composer package, but is included here as an example.

+Controllers for Admin part located in admin folder in Controller folder in app folder.
+CMS have a custom make a page using custom function for main content and sidebar.
+Implementation custom function for pages is located in BaseController and shows in all pages.
+When user go to some noncustom page(edit profile, messages,...) user get sidebar from first page.

 ### Production Launch